Trump administration, U.S. states move to step up vaccinations | Health

 Trump administration, U.S. states move to step up vaccinations

-The Trump administration moved on Tuesday to accelerate vaccinations of Americans against COVID-19, releasing the rest of the doses it had been keeping in reserve and recommending states immediately open inoculations to those age 65 and over.
-Health officials at the state and federal level have scrambled in recent days to step up vaccination programs that had given shots to only 9.3 million Americans, as coronavirus infections remain at record highs in many U.S. states 12 days into the new year.
+The Trump administration moved on Tuesday to accelerate vaccinations of Americans against COVID-19, releasing the rest of the doses it had been keeping in reserve and recommending states immediately open inoculations to those aged 65 and over.
+Health officials at the state and federal level have scrambled in recent days to step up vaccination programs that had given shots to only 9.3 million Americans as coronavirus infections remain at record highs in many U.S. states nearly two weeks into the new year.

-Last week, a spokesman for President-elect Joe Biden said Biden, who takes office Jan.
+Last week, a spokesman for Joe Biden said the president-elect, who takes office on Jan.
 20, would release more of the reserved doses.
-The pace of vaccinations has risen to 700,000 per day nationwide and was expected hit 1 million per day within 10 days, officials said.
+The pace of vaccinations has risen to 700,000 a day nationwide and was expected to hit 1 million a day within 10 days, officials said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)